 Bennigan's Buffalo Chicken Sandwich Reduced-Fat

-For this clone, well use a special technique developed in the secret underground test kitchen to prepare the chicken without frying.
+In my Bennigan's Buffalo Chicken Sandwich recipe below, we'll use a special technique developed in my secret underground test kitchen to prepare the chicken without frying.
 This will knock that fat down to just around one-third of the original.

 Serving size–1 sandwich

 Fat per serving–512 (Original–1038)

 If you're a fan of the full fat version, try my Bennigan's Buffalo Chicken Sandwich recipe here.

 Source: Low-Fat Top Secret Recipes by Todd Wilbur.